julienrat/captobox_bootstrap/README.md

 New version of captobox

 Git clone this directory and use in Platformio
+## Installation
+Copy paste this repo in your platformio project directory
+- upload program
+- upload data to Spiffs

 ## Adding sensor
 ### Create definitions in sensor.h